Wafelack/nixt/README.md

   Nixt
   ---
-  Nixt is an interpreted programming language written in Rust
+  Nixt is an interpreted lisp inspired programming language written in Rust

 </div>